Endtest Security

 6. Connectivity Options

 Customers can access our platform only through a Secured HTTPS connection.
-Two-Factor Authentication (2FA) is available for all customers.
-All the servers and test machines from our network are protected by Firewalls and properly configured Security Groups.
-Whitelisting can be used in order to establish a connection between applications hosted on an internal server and the Endtest virtual machines or real devices that are used for testing.
+Two-Factor Authentication (2FA) is available for all accounts.
+The server and events that we receive from our system are piped by Endtest's Federated and proprietary Federated Security Groups.
+Whitelisting can be used in order to establish a connection between applications based on an internal static private network / virtual machines or real devices that are used for testing.
+Further details are provided in our FAQ and Documentation sections.

 7. Data Center Security

-8. Access Control
+8. Access Management

 9. Change and Patch Management